 If you’re child is around elementary school age (or a bigger pre-K jetsetter) you’ll have many more options when it comes to a childrens snorkel set.
 The nice thing about buying a kids snorkel set at this age is that it will fit them for many years to come – in a pinch I sometimes borrow our son’s set that’s designed for ages 5 and up.
 If you plan to continue snorkeling as a family, it’s worth buying a high-quality junior snorkel set rather than a cheap toy – your kid will be using it for years to come!

-The Cressi snorkel set for kids is our pick for a youth snorkel set – you get a top-quality brand, a dry-top snorkel and a mask that’s specially designed to fit young kids.
+The Cressi snorkel set for kids is our pick for a youth snorkel set – you get a top-quality brand, a dry-top snorkel and a mask that’s specially designed to fit young kids – probably the best snorkel mask for kids in this age range.
 Though the product title says it’s designed for kids 7 and up, reviewers have had success for much younger kids.
 Check prices here (they seem for vary by color!) or buy the same set with flippers.

 If you want to save a few dollars and your child has enough experience to manage a semi-dry top, you can pick up this kids Cressi snorkel set instead.
 It also features a slightly less sophisticated system for sizing the mask strap, but it’ll still do the trick.
 You can also purchase the same set with kids snorkeling flippers here.